Handling anxiety and overwhelm in leadership

 What that looks like can be different for everybody.

 For some, time spent by the sea might recharge them.
-For others, it’s making time for a long lunch with friends.
-Or it could be as simple as a couple of hours spent reading for pleasure.
+For others, it’s making time for a long lunch.
+Or it could be as simple as a couple of hours spent reading for pleasure, going for a walk in nature or a long bath.

 Whatever it is that restores you, if it makes you feel relaxed and refreshed then it’s something you need to make time for.